WAVES: Demobilization

 At the end of the war, the Navy established five separation centers for the demobilization of the WAVES and for the Navy nurses.
 These were located in Washington, D.C., Memphis, San Francisco, Chicago, and New York.
 The separation process began on October 1, 1945, and within a month about 9,000 of the WAVES had been separated.
 By the end of 1946, almost 21,000 more had been discharged.
 It soon became apparent that more centers were needed, and ten more were opened.
 By September 1946, the demobilization of the WAVES was all but complete.
 Most women spent two or three days at the separation centers before being discharged to get physical exams, orientation on rights as veterans, final settlement of pay, and then the price of a ticket home.
 At the time, it was not clear whether the demobilization meant phasing the women out of the military services altogether.

 Although a small contingent of WAVES was retained to help with the Navy's over-all demobilization plan, many of these women had volunteered to remain on active duty.
 At that point, Vice Admiral Louis Denfeld, chief of the Bureau of Personnel, announced, "Our plan is to keep a WAVE component in the Naval Reserve.
 Further, if Congress approves, we will seek to retain on active duty a reasonable number of WAVES who wish to do so and who may be needed in certain specialties ..."
 On July 30, 1948, the Women's Armed Services Integration Act (Public Law 625) was signed into law by President Harry S. Truman, allowing the women to serve in the regular Army or Navy on a permanent basis.
 The wartime prohibition of women serving in any unit having a combat mission was carried over into the 1948 Act.
 While the legislation was an extraordinary advancement for women, it effectively kept them from being integrated into the mainstream of the military for more than a quarter of a century.
-Though the WAVES no longer existed, the obsolete acronym continued in popular and official usage until the 1970s.
+Despite this roadblock, some continued serving in the Navy, finding alternate paths such as participating in training programs for Inactive Volunteer Reservists, joining Volunteer Composite Units, or attaching to various Mobilization Drill Teams.
+WAVES no longer existed, yet the obsolete acronym continued in popular and official usage until the 1970s.

 With the demobilization, the WAVES received accolades from senior personnel.
 Secretary of the Navy Forrestal wrote, "Your conduct, discharge of military responsibilities, and skillful work are in the highest tradition of the naval service."
 Fleet Admiral King said, "The Navy has learned to appreciate the women ... for their discipline, their skill, and their contribution to high morale ...
 Our greatest tribute to these women is the request for more WAVES".
 Fleet Admiral Nimitz added that "they have demonstrated qualities of competence, energy and loyalty".
 Ebbert and Hall contend that the WAVES' accomplishments helped to secure a place for the women in the regular Navy.